galaxyproject/galaxy-hub/src/news/2019-11-galaxy-update/index.md

 There are

 * [16 upcoming events](/src/events/index.md)
-* on 4 continents and online
+* on 4 continents, plus online
 * in US, Ghana, France, Australia, UK, Belgium, and Spain.

 </div>